johnpaulada/react-umw/README.md

 You'll also get the `is` function which checks if the machine is in that state.

 ## Roadmap
 - [ ] Run diff and run setState only when something actually changed.

-## Note
-I had difficulty transforming it into a proper package, sorry.

 ## License
 MIT